ruyakubu/rai-dashboard-workshop/docs/lab3-data-analysis/data-analysis-individual-chart.md

 6. To isolate the color on the chart, hover you mouse over any green data point.
 Repeat for the orange and purple colors.
 7. On line 0 (representing "Not Readmitted"),  review the following individual datapoints:
 * There is more concentration of datapoints with patients *"Over 60 years"* (in green color) that are not readmitted back to the hospital when they have a prior history of hospitalization between 0 and 4.
-The concentration slowly reduces as the higher the number of prior_inpatients.
+The concentration slowly decreases, the higher the number of prior_inpatients.
 * The same is true for patients age *"30–60 years"* (in orange color).
 * Patients age *"30 years or younger"* (in purple color) only show a datapoint concentration with when prior_inpatients = 0, meaning prior high of hospitalization does not drive the outcome of where they will not be readmitted.
-8. On line 1 (representing "Readmitted"), validated the following individual datapoints:
+8. On line 1 (representing "Readmitted"), verify the following individual datapoints:
-* The concentration of datapoints for patients *"Over 60 years"* slowly increases the higher the number of *prior_inpatients* between 1 and 9.
+* The concentration of datapoints for patients *"Over 60 years"* slowly increases, the higher the number of *prior_inpatients* between 1 and 9.
 This show that a prior history of hospitalization has a significant impact to senior citizen patient being readmitted back to a hospital with 30 days.
 * The same is true for patients age *"30–60 years"*.
 * Patients age *"30–60 years"*, have a datapoint at *prior_inpatient* = 8 and 9.
 This could be outliers since there's not any datapoints to form a conclusion.